José Soares Neves (ISCTE-IUL/CIES)

 Paula Guerra (FLUP/IS-UP/CEGOT/CITCEM)

-The Thematic Section of Art, Culture and Communication of the Portuguese Sociological Association invites to a reflection around structural issues of contemporaneity, such as social identity/gender/religion/etc., and how this identity issues are becoming more and more widespread and confronted in a world where populisms have reappeared - mottoes of the XI Portuguese Congress of Sociology to be held in Lisbon - between June 29th and July 1st, 2020.
+The Thematic Section of Art, Culture and Communication of the Portuguese Sociological Association invites to a reflection around structural issues of contemporaneity, such as social identity/gender/religion/etc., and how this identity issues are becoming more and more widespread and confronted in a world where populisms have reappeared - mottoes of the XI Portuguese Congress of Sociology to be held online, and in Lisbon - between March 29th and 31st, 2021.

 A little like the whole of society, art was no exception and it was in the spotlight with criticisms and visions that question the prevalence of certain identities and the absence of others.
 In 2016, the #OscarsSoWhite campaign was seen for the first time.
 In Portugal, a group of Portuguese writers, such as Djaimilia Pereira de Almeida, who in the book Esse Cabelo (That Hair) reflects on her identity and a "cartography of inaptitude" based on their curly hair.
 On the other hand, in 2018, at the International Book Fair (FIL) in Guadalajara, Mexico, there was a session on the Portuguese colonial presence in Africa, a difficult issue to deal for a country with an excess of identity, as Eduardo Lourenço says.